referrerpolicy=no-referrer-when-downgrade

 §State

-From the previous sections, we know that the a database component is part of the node, not the runtime.
+From the previous sections, we know that the database component is part of the node, not the runtime.
 We also hinted that a set of host functions (sp_io::storage) are how the runtime issues commands to the node to read/write to the state.
 Let’s dive deeper into this.

 The state of the blockchain, what we seek to come to consensus about, is indeed kept in the node side.
 Nonetheless, the runtime is the only component that: